 - What are my choices for concrete patio finishes?

 - How can I get concrete patio design ideas?

 - Find concrete contractors near you

 Depending on the contractor and possibly the size of your patio, your quote may get expressed in a cost-by-square-foot format.
-Here is the national average concrete patio cost based on the total size of the patio:
+A concrete patio costs approximately $3-$15 per square foot.
+According to the Concrete Network, you can expect to pay the following based on the designs:

 Getting a stamped concrete patio can double your cost, says Arturo Ochoa, owner of A&C Concrete in Fremont, Nebraska.
 For example, depending on the job, installation for a plain concrete patio cost might start at $7 per square foot but the cost for stamped concrete might start at $14 per square foot.

 Stamped concrete requires the crew to create a detailed design in the concrete and then come back the following day to apply staining and sealer to the patio, he says.
 However, stamped concrete can mimic the look and color of brick or brick pavers, stone, tile or even wood at a lower cost than you'd pay for those other materials.

 The main factors that affect the cost of a concrete patio include:

 - the total square footage of the patio